brshallo/r4ds_solutions/21-iteration.md

     ##  [1]  3.7997461 -2.3450586  1.2380998 11.9528980  1.1067551 10.4780551
     ##  [7] 11.0320783  4.0009046 -0.5541351 -6.6168221

-When using `pmap` it's often best to keep the parameters in a dataframe
+When using `pmap` it’s often best to keep the parameters in a dataframe

 ``` r
 min_df_params <- tibble(n = c(10, 15, 20, 50 ),